Pers8/obsidian-files/Tle IB English.md

 C = Contextualize the content
 S = Summarize your points

 Begin your essay by introducing the source material you are analysing.
-Provide a brief overview of the text title, author if known, gnere
+Provide a brief overview of the text title, author if known, genre and any relevant contextual information that is provided.
+Offer a